Loading [MathJax]/jax/output/HTML-CSS/jax.js

 Synopsis

-Two diffusion-based method, the CG (constant gradient) and FEXI (filtered exchange imaging) methods, have been developed to provide a flexible and safer means to measure transcytolemmal water exchange rate $$$k_{in}$$$ non-invasively in vivo.
+Two diffusion-based method, the CG (constant gradient) and FEXI (filtered exchange imaging) methods, have been developed to provide a flexible and safer means to measure transcytolemmal water exchange rate kin non-invasively in vivo.
 However, neither methods have been fully validated up to date.
 In the present work, computer simulations and in vitro experiments with well-controlled cultured cells with different sizes and permeabilities were performed to evaluate the accuracy of the CG and FEXI methods.
-The results suggest that $$$k_{in}$$$ can be accurately estimated when $$$k_{in}$$$ < 10 Hz.
-Although the FEXI method provides less accurate results, the linear dependence of AXR on $$$k_{in}$$$ suggesting it is still a reliable method.
+The results suggest that kin can be accurately estimated when kin < 10 Hz.
+Although the FEXI method provides less accurate results, the linear dependence of AXR on kin suggesting it is still a reliable method.

 PURPOSE

-The measurement of transcytolemmal water exchange rate $$$k_{in}$$$ may provide insights for more specific diagnosis of pathophysiological status of biological tissues.
-Two diffusion-based methods, the CG1 (constant gradient) and FEXI2 (filtered exchange imaging) methods, have been developed to provide a flexible and safer means to measure $$$k_{in}$$$ non-invasively in vivo.
+The measurement of transcytolemmal water exchange rate kin may provide insights for more specific diagnosis of pathophysiological status of biological tissues.
+Two diffusion-based methods, the CG1 (constant gradient) and FEXI2 (filtered exchange imaging) methods, have been developed to provide a flexible and safer means to measure kin non-invasively in vivo.
 However, neither methods have been fully validated up to date.
 In the present work, computer simulations and in vitro experiments with well-controlled cultured cells with different sizes and permeabilities were performed to evaluate the accuracy of the CG and FEXI methods.

 METHODS

-Theory: $$$k_{in}$$$ can be directly fitted from the CG method by $$$k_{in}=-\frac{\partial S(\tilde{q}^2,t_D)}{\partial t_D}$$$ where $$$\tilde{q}$$$ is constant, $$$t_{D}$$$ is diffusion time, and $$$b$$$ value is sufficiently large.
-The FEXI method uses a diffusion filter block before ADC detection, and then provides apparent exchange rate AXR, which is $$$k_{in}$$$ modulated with extracellular water fraction $$$f_{ex}$$$, i.e. $$$ \text{AXR}=k_{in}\times f_{ex}$$$.
+Theory: kin can be directly fitted from the CG method by kin=S(˜q2,tD)tD where ˜q is constant, tD is diffusion time, and b value is sufficiently large.
+The FEXI method uses a diffusion filter block before ADC detection, and then provides apparent exchange rate AXR, which is kin modulated with extracellular water fraction fex, i.e. AXR=kin×fex.

 In vitro study: Human myelogenous leukemia K562 cells were cultured, fixed and then divided into three groups (six samples in each) treated with vehicle (control), low (0.025% w/v) and high (0.05%) concentrations of saponin.
 Saponin is a natural detergent that selectively removes membrane cholesterols and increases cell membrane permeability without altering other cell properties3.
 All MR experiments were performed on an Agilent/Varian 4.7T MRI system.
-The CG experiments employed 30 gradients separation $$$\Delta$$$ up to 832 ms. The FEXI experiments used diffusion weighting $$$b_{f}$$$ = 3000 s/mm2 in the filter block and $$$b$$$ = 0 and 1500 s/mm2 in the detection block, and 19 mixing times ranging from 7 to 3000 ms.
+The CG experiments employed 30 gradients separation Δ up to 832 ms. The FEXI experiments used diffusion weighting bf = 3000 s/mm2 in the filter block and b = 0 and 1500 s/mm2 in the detection block, and 19 mixing times ranging from 7 to 3000 ms.

-Computer Simulation: Water molecules were allowed to diffuse in intra- and extracellular spaces with a cell membrane permeability separating the compartments. $$$D_{in}$$$ = 1 μm2/ms, $$$D_{ex}$$$ = 2 μm2/ms, and three different cell diameters 5, 10, and 20 μm were simulated while the intracellular volume fraction was fixed as 61.8%.
-18 ground truth $$$k_{in}$$$ values (0.02 – 30 Hz) were simulated.
+Computer Simulation: Water molecules were allowed to diffuse in intra- and extracellular spaces with a cell membrane permeability separating the compartments.
+Din = 1 μm2/ms, Dex = 2 μm2/ms, and three different cell diameters 5, 10, and 20 μm were simulated while the intracellular volume fraction was fixed as 61.8%.
+18 ground truth kin values (0.02 – 30 Hz) were simulated.
 All other parameters were the same as those used in the in vitro experiments.

 RESULTS

-Figure 1 shows the simulated CG method provides accurate estimations of $$$k_{in}$$$ especially when it is smaller than 15 Hz, which is in the typical physiological range of many biological tissues.
-Figure 2 shows the FEXI method constantly overestimates $$$k_{in}$$$ even with corrections of extracellular water fraction.
-However, AXR and fitted $$$k_{in}$$$ showed approximately linear dependence on the ground truth $$$k_{in}$$$.
-The cell diameter had minor influences on both methods when $$$k_{in}$$$ < 10 Hz, in which the CG and FEXI methods agree well with each other.
-Note that this $$$k_{in}$$$ range corresponds to intracellular water lifetime $$$\tau_{in}$$$ > 100 ms, which is typical for biological tissues4.
+Figure 1 shows the simulated CG method provides accurate estimations of kin especially when it is smaller than 15 Hz, which is in the typical physiological range of many biological tissues.
+Figure 2 shows the FEXI method constantly overestimates kin even with corrections of extracellular water fraction.
+However, AXR and fitted kin showed approximately linear dependence on the ground truth kin.
+The cell diameter had minor influences on both methods when kin < 10 Hz, in which the CG and FEXI methods agree well with each other.
+Note that this kin range corresponds to intracellular water lifetime τin > 100 ms, which is typical for biological tissues4.
 Figure 3 and 4 show the experimental results, and the correlation between of the two methods are provided in Figure 5.
 Both methods have the sensitivity to probe the variations of cell membrane permeability.
-The linear dependence of AXR from FEXI and $$$k_{in}$$$ from CG methods is consistent with simulations, suggesting AXR is also a reliable indicator of $$$k_{in}$$$.
+The linear dependence of AXR from FEXI and kin from CG methods is consistent with simulations, suggesting AXR is also a reliable indicator of kin.

 DISCUSSION AND CONCLUSION

-The CG method has been long used to characterize transcytolemmal water exchange rate $$$k_{in}$$$.
+The CG method has been long used to characterize transcytolemmal water exchange rate kin.
 However, due to demands of high b values, its application in practice is limited.
-Although the FEXI method provides less accurate estimations of $$$k_{in}$$$, the approximately linear dependence of AXR on $$$k_{in}$$$ suggests AXR is a promising means to measure $$$k_{in}$$$.
-Considering the feasibility of spatially mapping $$$k_{in}$$$ in humans in vivo, the FEXI method may have a greater clinical potential compared with the non-imaging CG method, although its accuracy is compromised.
+Although the FEXI method provides less accurate estimations of kin, the approximately linear dependence of AXR on kin suggests AXR is a promising means to measure kin.
+Considering the feasibility of spatially mapping kin in humans in vivo, the FEXI method may have a greater clinical potential compared with the non-imaging CG method, although its accuracy is compromised.

 Acknowledgements